RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 For example exploits that compile .so dynamic shared object files that need to be loaded by the vulnerable program.
 It is not possible to cross-compile them either as the .so files heavily depend on the ABI of the target system.

+### Using aarch64 or armv6

+The assumption is that we can not compile on the target system.
+To compile we use a system with the same architecture and where the Linux flavour is as close as possible to the target system.

+AWS has a good selection of Ubuntu, Red Hat, SuSE and Debian flavours and it is free to spin up a ARM64 (aarch64) t2.nano instance and compile an exploit.
+We also have a lab with various other architectures and flavours.
+That's what we do.

+### Compiling [CVE-2021-4034] for aarch64

 A good example is [CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) also known as polkit/pkexec exploit.
 The exploit compiles more source during runtime _and_ requires the vulnerable program to load the just compiled .so file.

 There are better exploits around but for what we like to showcase the reference exploit [cve-2021-4043-poc.c](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) is just perfect.